Elskom/publish-nuget/README.md

           # NuGet server uri hosting the packages, defaults to https://api.nuget.org
           # NUGET_SOURCE: https://api.nuget.org

-          # Flag to toggle pushing symbols along with nuget package to the server, disabled by default
-          # INCLUDE_SYMBOLS: false

           # Flag to throw an error when trying to publish an existing version of a package
           # THOW_ERROR_IF_VERSION_EXISTS: false